edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/Scratch notes/🗒️ Obsidian/Miscellaneous Notes.md

 <br>﹈<br>^1700212809979

 ﹇<br>
-In the context of *most* Obsidian plugins, when building a plugin, what command should you run to start compilation in *watch* mode?
+In the context of *most* Obsidian plugins, what command should you run to start compilation in *watch* mode?

 #card-reverse